 Disclosure: This post may contain affiliate links.
 We receive a small commission at no extra cost to you when you make a purchase using some of our links.

 Apple knocked off the 4GB RAM option for the MacBook Air and Pro, in order to make them future-proof as the software requirements are increasing day by day.
 The base model of MacBook Pro is now available from 8GB RAM and can be upgraded just at the margin of $200.
-This causes confusion among customers, in choosing between the 8GB or 16GB RAM for the 2019 MacBook Pro 13-inch ($1223 at Amazon).
+This causes confusion among customers, in choosing between the 8GB or 16GB RAM for the 2019 MacBook Pro 13-inch $200 off at Amazon.

 MacBook Pro 13-inch (2019)

 On the top-tier lineup of Mac notebooks, Apple recently released the 2019 variants of MacBook Pro in two screen sizes – 13 inches and 15 inches.
 The 13-inch MacBook Pro is now way more affordable and packs decent hardware specifications in handy.
-The top-notch hardware specifications are assembled in the larger 15-inch model ($2049 at Amazon), while the most demanded, 13-inch variant comes with a mid-range hardware lineup.
+The top-notch hardware specifications are assembled in the larger 15-inch model $400 off at Amazon, while the most demanded, 13-inch variant comes with a mid-range hardware lineup.

 Even though the Windows and Linux systems require more memory for a buttery-smooth performance, having a 16GB RAM aboard may seem like an overkill for most of the people.
 At the same time, Mac is way optimized than the other two in terms of memory usage.
 Still, almost everyone is confused between the two and hesitates to go for a memory variant without a second opinion.